Modern display of the Confederate battle flag: In South America

 From 1975 to 1998, a version of the Confederate battle flag appeared in the coat of arms and flag of Americana, São Paulo, a city in Brazil settled by Confederate expatriates.

-In June 2022, at the Uruguayan city of Pocitos, an individual put both the Confederate battle flag and the South African Apartheid flag at their apartment's balcony.
-The individual retired both flags amid complaints.
+In June 2022, in the Montevideo neighborhood of Pocitos, an individual displayed both the Confederate battle flag and the South African apartheid flag on their apartment's balcony.
+The individual removed both flags amid complaints and a police investigation.